Pinwheels for Prevention of Abuse

 - Resilience - Can we bounce back after we have experienced a crisis or difficulty?
 Are we able to help our family re-establish a normal routine again?

 - Resource management - Do we have the necessary tools, knowledge, and people around us to accomplish the goals we have for our lives?

 Our emotional health is the glue that holds our lives together, both for ourselves and our families.
 When our emotional health is strong, we are able to balance the other aspects of our lives in such a way that abuse is no longer an issue.

 Parenting is the toughest 24/7 job there is.
 It requires energy, resources, knowledge, and desire.
 These things don't just happen by themselves.
 Parents need to take care of themselves just as much as they need to take care of their children.
 Attention to these five basic areas enable parents to see that their own needs are met, leaving them in a better position to be the parent they need to be for their children.

 The National Children's Alliance has developed a hotline where anyone at risk of abusing their child can obtain assistance.
-According to their website, "When calling 1-800-4-A-CHILD (1-800-422-4453), a qualified crisis counselor will answer and assist you if you:
+According to their website, "When calling (1-800-422-4453), a qualified crisis counselor will answer and assist you if you:

 - Need help and want to talk to a counselor.

 - Are in physical or emotional crisis and need support and encouragement